 As Vice-Chancellor, Graham is responsible for the leadership and management of the University within the principles laid down by the Board of Governors, of which he is an ex-officio member.
 Graham is supported by the Vice-Chancellor's Group, which includes the Deputy Vice-Chancellor, the Chief Officers and the Pro Vice-Chancellors.

-Ebrahim is Pro Vice-Chancellor (Business Development and Partnerships).
-His relationship with the University is a long-standing one and he has held a number of positions since 1997 including Senior Lecturer, Ambassador for Students and Provost (Burnley Campus).
+Ebrahim is Pro Vice-Chancellor (Academic Leadership) with responsibility for the line management of the Faculties.
+His relationship with the University is a long-standing one and he has held a number of positions since 1997 including Course Leader, Ambassador for Students and Provost (Burnley Campus).
 Ebrahim has also served as a member of the University Board and the Board’s Nominations Committee.

 George joined the University in February 2018 as Interim Deputy Finance Director (FP&A) and was recruited as Chief Finance Officer in December 2019.
 He is responsible for strategic leadership over the University’s financial management ensuring its financial sustainability.